litestar-org/litestar/docs/usage/0-the-starlite-app/2-using-application-state.md

 The advantage of using application `state`, is that it can be accessed during multiple stages of the connection, and it can be injected into dependencies and route handlers.

-The Application State is an instance of the [`State`][starlite.datastructures.State] datastructure and it is accessible via the
+The Application State is an instance of the [`State`][starlite.datastructures.State] datastructure, and it is accessible via the
 [`app.state`][starlite.app.Starlite] attribute.
 As such it can be accessed wherever the app instance is accessible.